OfficeDev/office-js-docs-pr/docs/concepts/browsers-used-by-office-web-add-ins.md

 <sup>2</sup> When you use either EdgeHTML or WebView2, the Windows Narrator (sometimes called a "screen reader") reads the `<title>` tag in the page that opens in the task pane.
 In Trident+, the Narrator reads the title bar of the task pane, which comes from the **\<DisplayName\>** value in the add-in's manifest.

-<sup>3</sup> If your add-in includes the **\<Runtimes\>** element in the manifest, then it will not use EdgeHTML.
+<sup>3</sup> If your add-in includes the **\<Runtimes\>** element in the manifest, then it won't use EdgeHTML.
 If the conditions for using WebView2 are met, then the add-in uses that browser.
 Otherwise, it uses Trident+.
 For more information, see [Runtimes](/javascript/api/manifest/runtimes).

 ### Microsoft 365 subscription versions of Office on Windows